What keeps a rider in saddle after injury?

 Story highlights

-- Niall McCullugh suffered life threatening injuries while racing in 2015
+- Niall McCullugh suffered life-threatening injuries while racing in 2015

 - Jockey was thrown from his horse, puncturing his lung and cracking several ribs